capactio/website/blog/2021-09-07-introducing-capact.md

 In a series of future blog posts, we will highlight Capact features and cover various topics for all!

-Also, **a brand-new release**, Capact 0.5.0, is **just around the corner**.
-We're working very hard to bring many UX improvements, both for Capact users and content developers.
+Also, as of September 20th 2021, **a brand-new release**, Capact 0.5.0, **is here**.
+We were working really hard to bring many UX improvements, both for Capact users and content developers.
 The list includes:
 - Complete Action input validation and more advanced, concurrent Capact manifests validation with optional server-side checks,
 - Experimental content development tools for Helm and Terraform-based (AWS and GCP) manifest generation,
 - Policy syntax and behavior changes for improving consistency and usability,